mlox/mlox/mlox/mlox_readme.txt

 order so that you can revert back to it later should you decide that you do not like the results you get from mlox.

-You can also tell mlox to NOT update your load order by using the (-n) command line option, in this case, mlox will just give warnings and tell you what it would have done to your load order.

-You can also get a quick idea of what mlox thinks of your load order by running it on your Morrowind.ini, like this:

-mlox.py -f ../Morrowind.ini
+mlox only updates your load order in GUI mode if you press the update button, or in command-line mode if you use the -u switch.

 ------------------------------------------------------------
 o Note to Wrye Mash users